v405/Algo-002-WuTangForeverBuzz/README.md

-Write a short program that prints each number from 1 to 100 on a new line.
+Write a short program that prints each number from 1 to n on a new line.

 For each multiple of 3, print "Wu" instead of the number.